 - 3.1 All educational visits and activities support and enrich the work we do in the academy.
 There are also a number of people who visit the academy to support our work.
 Some visits relate directly to areas of learning for individual classes, whilst others relate to all of our children. - 3.2 For each subject in the curriculum there is a corresponding programme of activities, which includes visits by specialists.
 All these activities are in line with guidance published by the Local Education Authority (LEA).
-For example: - English theatre visits, visits by authors, poets, and theatre groups - Science use of the school grounds, visits to local woods and parks - Mathematics use of shape and number trails in the local environment - History castle visits, study of local housing patterns, museums - Geography use of the locality for fieldwork, field work further away - Art and design art gallery visits, use of the locality - PE range of sporting fixtures, extra-curricular activities - Music range of specialist music teaching, extra-curricular activities, concerts for parents/carers and children to hear - Design and technology Greenpower - ICT its use in local shops/libraries/secondary schools etc - RE visits to centres of worship, visits by local clergy.
+For example: - English theatre visits, visits by authors, poets, and theatre groups - Science use of the school grounds, visits to local woods and parks - Mathematics use of shape and number trails in the local environment, Maths conferences - History castle visits, study of local housing patterns, museums - Geography use of the locality for fieldwork, field work further away - Art and design art gallery visits, use of the locality - PE range of sporting fixtures, extra-curricular activities - Music range of specialist music teaching, extra-curricular activities, concerts for parents/carers and children to hear - Design and technology museum visits - ICT its use in local shops/libraries/secondary schools etc. - RE visits to centres of worship, visits by local clergy. - Business theme park visits, local surveys, visits to local businesses.